 How can a builder bid on constructing a house without seeing the blueprints?

 Now a builder can make a bid without blueprints.
 If everything is kept in her control—choice of site, materials, floor plans, appliances, and the like—she can keep the costs down and, after adding a profit and contingency element to her bid, be reasonably confident of delivering a project for a set cost.
 On the other hand, if the home buyer decides after the bid that he wants granite countertops, copper pipes, and bathrooms with Jacuzzis, that’s going to have a marked impact on the price.

 A fixed bid without detailed specs in a home construction project would reverse the appropriate incentives.

 To continue the analogy, the building of custom homes is usually broken into at least two distinct phases.
 During the first, the home buyer discusses his budget and requirements, and detailed plans are drawn up and agreed upon.
 During the second phase, fixed bids are made based upon the plans.
-Until the first phase is done, the bids for the second phase can’t be made.
+The first phase has to done before the bids for the second phase can be made.

 Our Billing and Design Preference

 Our preferred method of working is by providing a rough “guesstimate” and then actually bill based upon time and materials.
 This way, we don’t assume the risk of a project taking longer than we expected and our clients don’t have to pay a contingency fee.
 It also puts the incentives where they belong—we don’t have an incentive to cut needed quality, and our clients don’t have an incentive to add needless complexity.